BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 ## F-statistic:  5157 on 24 and 29975 DF,  p-value: < 2.2e-16
 ```

-Look at this monster!
-What the hell happened here?
-Linear models cannot deal with categorical predictors, so they create numeric **dummy variables** instead.
+Look at that.
+What the hell happened there?
+Well, linear models cannot deal with categorical predictors, so they create numeric **dummy variables** instead.
 The function `stats::model.matrix()` does exactly that:

 ``` r